kichecarolyne/ashley-brown-photography-template/README.md

 Getting Started
 Purchase the Template:
-Send an email to 9iva@gmail.com with a confirmation of your purchase from our website.
+You will receive a confirmation of your purchase from our website.

-Provide Necessary Details:
-Include a new email address that will be associated with your website, along with a password for us to create a GitHub account and transfer the template files to you.

 Customize Your Template:
 Once you've received the template, customize it to suit your brand.
 Need assistance?
-We offer customization services for a fee of $30.

 Host Your Website:
 Choose your preferred hosting platform, such as Hostinger, Vercel, or Netlify, and register your domain.

 Complete Customization:
 After setting up your hosting and domain, forward us an email containing all the necessary information for successful customization.

-Support!

-If you have any questions, issues, or need assistance with customization, feel free to contact us at 9iva@gmail.com.
-We're here to help you make the most out of your photography portfolio!